charles8191/netherite/README.md

 ### What device do you recommend for security?

 A device with Windows 11 from the factory is a good baseline.
 Secure Boot doesn't need to be disabled.
 Adding a BIOS password is recommended.

+Advanced users can install [Mosby](https://github.com/pbatard/Mosby) using the UEFI shell, which goes hand-in-hand with Netherite.